A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • A new grad who loses access to their coverage under the school's student health plan would be eligible to purchase an ACA-compliant plan based on the loss of coverage (assuming the student health plan provided minimum essential coverage, which most do).

-But unlike short-term plans, ACA-compliant plans cannot be purchased outside of open enrollment if the applicant does not have a qualifying event.
+But ACA-compliant plans cannot be purchased outside of open enrollment if the applicant does not qualify for a special enrollment period.

-In 38 states, Medicaid has been expanded to cover all adults with income up to 138% of the poverty level.
-In 2022, that’s $18,754 for a single individual (the limit is higher in Alaska and Hawaii).
+In 40 states, Medicaid has been expanded to cover all adults with income up to 138% of FPL.
+In 2025, that's $21,597 for a single individual (the limit is higher in Alaska and Hawaii).
+In the District of Columbia, Medicaid is available to adults with household income up to 215% of FPL.2

 Medicaid enrollment is available year-round, and Medicaid does cover pre-existing conditions.
 In most cases, there are no premiums.
 For a new grad living in a state where Medicaid has been expanded, this could be a perfect solution during the weeks or months that it might take to find a job after graduation.